The application for admission serves as the application for academic transfer scholarships.

 - Scholarships are awarded for fall and spring terms only and do not cover summer terms.

-- Academic scholarship recipients must enroll in 15 hours each fall and spring term.
-At the end of each spring term, recipients must have completed a minimum of 30 hours (or 15 hours for spring term transfers) and meet the scholarship’s cumulative grade point average requirement (2.50 GPA).
+- Academic scholarship recipients must be enrolled full-time enrollment (12 or more credits per semester).
+At the end of each spring term, recipients must meet the scholarship’s cumulative grade point average requirement (2.0 GPA).
 Concurrent enrollment on another campus cannot be used to meet this requirement and will not be covered by the scholarship.
 Incompletes (I) posted on transcripts are not considered as completed hours.

 Range of Transferable Hours